Master of Science in Nursing (MSN)

-As a graduate of this program, you are eligible for certification through the American Nurses Credentialing Center and the American Academy of Nurse Practitioners as a Family Nurse Practitioner upon completion of your degree.
+Upon completion of your degree, you are eligible for certification through the American Nurses Credentialing Center and the American Academy of Nurse Practitioners as a Family Nurse Practitioner.
 Additionally, as an advanced practice nurse, you qualify to apply for prescriptive authority from the Indiana Licensure Board.

 43 credit hours